telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/resize-grid-with-handle.md

 slug: howto_resize_by_dragging_and_apply_the_new_size_grid
 ---

-# esize the Grid by Dragging and Apply the New Size
+# Resize the Grid by Dragging and Apply the New Size

 The example below demonstrates how to resize the Kendo UI Grid by dragging its bottom-right corner.